ebabel-eu/serverless-lambda-functions/README.md

 ```

 ## Deploy to AWS the first time
+The file `claudia.json` needs to be deleted because it is specific to a given AWS production environment.

 ```
 rm claudia.json
 npm run create
 ```

 Note this will deploy to the EU Ireland datacentre.
 Edit `package.json` script if you wish to deploy to a different datacentre.
-A `claudia.json` file will be generated locally: do not commit it to your repository.
+A `claudia.json` file will be generated locally.

 The successsful response should mention a "url" for your "api".
 Append `/pizzas` to it in a browser to get your JSON response.